kernsteinist/Interpreter-Codes/README.md

 # Interpreter-Codes

-codes are about basic interpreter / compiler. i read this (https://ruslanspivak.com) blog and blog includes articles about writing interpreter / compiler but that codes were wrote in python. i'll convert that codes to c codes.
+the codes are C version of the tutorial which you can reach from  (https://ruslanspivak.com). i'll convert the python codes in tutorials to c codes.

 # Calc1.c - Addition
 understanding on token, lexical analysis.